NYjetsNY1/Spark/README.md

 # Spark

 # To Launch Spark
-- Clone
+- Clone to a folder with no spaces.
+Documents or Desktop preferred.
-- Npm install in terminal
+- 1. Run "./myscript.sh"
-react-native run-ios
+- 2. Run "react-native run-ios"